Fishington/CMPT291S2024_Team1/README.md

 Add Car Page

 ### Rental Transaction Screen
-Allows the user to book a car based off of Pick Up Date, Drop Off Date, Pickup Location and Dropoff location.
+Allows the user to book a car based on the pick-up date, Drop-off Date, pick-up location, and drop-off location.
 The data table auto-populates based on the above criteria.
 The user can then select the Employee and Customer who are doing the transaction.
 (This assumes that the employee and customer are already in the database.
 More Info Below)
 ![image](https://github.com/Fishington/CMPT291S2024_Team1/assets/76424114/f81dbbf3-0ea5-404b-9434-8f6fb10fbaf7)

 ### Pricing Page